databricks-industry-solutions/radiology-llm-classifier/README.md

 ## Running the Solution

+### GPUs for Compute

+Recommend using NVIDIA T4 GPU which are, according to AWS, ‘optimized for machine learning inference and small scale training’.
+Fine tuning exercise completed on AWS with 2-8 autoscaling workers of type g5.24xlarge GPUs.

 ### Sample Dataset

 Sample data provided in the repo from...
-TODO

-### GPUs Compute

-Recommend using cluster & size...
 TODO

 ### Fine Tuning the Model